 Another huge advantage is that it also prevents injury.
 This is thanks to the type of exercises that it uses, with your own weight or light weight tools.
-It requires light weights, elastic bands, balls of different sizes, runs, etc.
+It only requires light weights, elastic bands, and exercise balls of different sizes, etc.

 By facilitating weight loss and toning your muscles gradually, you can shape your figure.
 Muscles don’t get bigger, but rather get more defined.
 At the same time, the flexibility and stretching exercises better your silhouette.

-The benefits that we mentioned earlier also contribute to better posture.
+The benefits of practicing pilates that we mentioned earlier also contribute to better posture.

 Muscle toning in your abdomen is the perfect support for an erect back, and it goes the same the other way around.
 A strong lower-back and strong dorsals help you maintain strong abs.

 Pilates exercises always include stretches.
-These are done at the beginning and at the end, but they’re also incorporated in its toning techniques.
+These are done at the beginning and at the end of your exercise routine, but they’re also incorporated in its toning techniques.